Your Bendigo warehouse holds chilled food and mine spares, and the ERP add-on treats both like cardboard boxes

 Exactly what you get

 A warehouse system that understands your goods: temperature zones with cold-chain rules for chilled food, enforced FEFO picking to cut waste, and critical-spares thresholds so the right mine part is on the right site.
 Directed picking keeps errors low and stock accurate.
-It integrates with inventory management software, supply chain software, ERP software, and business intelligence dashboards for warehouse performance reporting.
+It integrates with inventory management software, supply chain software, ERP software, and business intelligence (BI) dashboards for warehouse performance reporting.

 How to choose a developer in Bendigo